-A fellow SEO and friend of mine received an email a few days ago with a question from a web consultant whose client was solicited with an offer to purchase a keyword-rich domain name.
+A friend of mine received an email a few days ago with a question from a web consultant whose client was solicited with an offer to purchase a keyword-rich domain name.

 The premise is that because Google likes to see keywords in your domain name (see my recent post, “How to SEO Your Content: 16 Places to Place Your Keywords“), having a keyword-rich domain name would benefit the client’s search ranking.